Archived: Mutagenic Impurity Risk Evaluation – Technologies to Assist in Stepwise Approach to Assessment

-This free to attend webinar will look to present an overview of a systematic approach to the conduct of a mutagenic impurity risk assessment and examine how to align this to the requirements of ICH M7.
-At each step in the process it will look to provide examples of the technology that is available to enable a consistent and thorough approach, looking at aspects such as in silico assessment, control options and the use of purge calculations, instrument technology, sample preparation and service providers.
-It will also examine the future of ICH M7 and reflect on recent challenges associated with N-Nitrosamines and their current and future impact.
+This free to attend webinar presented an overview of a systematic approach to the conduct of a mutagenic impurity risk assessment and examine how to align this to the requirements of ICH M7.
+At each step in the process it provided examples of the technology that is available to enable a consistent and thorough approach, looking at aspects such as in silico assessment, control options and the use of purge calculations, instrument technology, sample preparation and service providers.
+It also examined the future of ICH M7 and reflect on recent challenges associated with N-Nitrosamines and their current and future impact.

-Who should attend?
+Who should view the recording?
 Chemists / Analysts, Quality Assurance professionals, Regulatory Affairs, Directors / VPs with overall accountability

-This webinar will be presented by Dr Andrew Teasdale, AstraZeneca.
+This webinar was presented by Dr Andrew Teasdale, AstraZeneca.
 Andrew is the author of the ICH Quality Guidelines: An Implementation Guide and tutor on the 2-day course: Practical management of impurities and development of effective and comprehensive control strategies.

 We’d like to thank Anatune, LGC, Lhasa and Waters for their kind sponsorship of this presentation.